OpenEvalProject/evals/manuscripts/elife-92419/v1/manuscript.md

 Gene Ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) analyses were performed, and a variety of GO functions and KEGG signaling pathways seemed to be associated with these 50 DEPs.
 In GO cellular component annotations, the DEPs were significantly enriched in vacuolar lumen pathways, mitochondrial ribosome pathways, and organellar ribosome pathways.
 With respect to molecular function, the cadherin binding pathway, lamin binding pathway, and cell adhesion molecule binding pathway were significantly enriched in these DEPs.
 GO Biological Process terms included the endomembrane system organization pathway, protein-containing complex disassembly pathway, and vesicle budding from membrane pathway (Figure 2B).
 Using KEGG pathway analysis, DEPs were significantly enriched in endocytosis pathways, terpenoid backbone biosynthesis pathways, and the ferroptosis pathway (Figure 2C).
 These 50 DEPs in senescent hBMSCs seemed to affect a wide range of biological functions and signaling pathways, which might be associated with the underlying causes of cellular aging.

-## Low expression of PCBP2 accentuated the characteristics of cell senescence in hBMSCs
+### Low expression of PCBP2 accentuated the characteristics of cell senescence in hBMSCs

 As shown in Figure 2A, the expression of PCBP2, a gene downstream of the ferroptosis pathway, was significantly downregulated in P10-hBMSCs.
 The real-time quantitative PCR (qRT-PCR) (Figure 3A) and WB (Figure 3B) assays confirmed that the expression of PCBP2 was significantly lower in P10-hBMSCs than in P3-hBMSCs.
 A siRNA that knocked down PCBP2 and a plasmid that overexpressed PCBP2 were constructed, and qRT-PCR and WB were used to evaluate the efficiency of knockdown and overexpression of PCBP2 in the cells (Figure 4).
 CCK-8 results showed that after overexpressing PCBP2, the viability of both P3-hBMSCs and P10-hBMSCs increased significantly (Figure 3C).
 On the contrary, after silencing PCBP2, the viability of both P3-hBMSCs and P10-hBMSCs weakened significantly (Figure 3D).

 ![Figure 3.](https://cdn.elifesciences.org/articles/92419/elife-92419-fig3-v1.jpg)

 **Figure 3.:** (A) Real-time PCR (RT-PCR) and (B) western blotting (WB) detection for the expression of PCBP2 in P3-hBMSCs and P10-hBMSCs.
 Cell Counting Kit-8 (CCK-8) assay for the effects of PCBP2 overexpression (C) and PCBP2 silencing (D) on the proliferation of P3-hBMSCs and P10-hBMSCs.
 Flow cytometry detection for the effects of PCBP2 overexpression (E) and PCBP2 silencing (F) on the cell cycle of P3-hBMSCs and P10-hBMSCs.
 The effects of PCBP2 overexpression (G) and PCBP2 silencing (H) on apoptosis of P3-hBMSCs and P10-hBMSCs were also detected by flow cytometry.
-Data were presented as mean ± SD (n=3). *p<0.05, **p<0.01, and ***p<0.001; β-actin and α-tubulin were used as the internal references for mRNA and protein detection.Figure 3—source data 1.Figure 3B.Figure 3—source data 2.Figure 3B, indicating the relevant bands.
+Data were presented as mean ± SD (n=3). *p<0.05, **p<0.01, and ***p<0.001; β-actin and α-tubulin were used as the internal references for mRNA and protein detection.

 ![Figure 4.](https://cdn.elifesciences.org/articles/92419/elife-92419-fig4-v1.jpg)

 **Figure 4.:** The mRNA expression of PCBP2 after transfection with plasmids that overexpressed PCBP2 (A) and small interfering RNA (siRNA) that knocked down PCBP2 (B).
 The effect of overexpressing PCBP2 (C) and knocking-down PCBP2 (D) as detected by western blotting (WB).
-Notes: Data were presented as mean ± SD (n=3). *p<0.05, **p<0.01, and ***p<0.001; β-actin and α-tubulin were used as the internal references for mRNA and proteins detection.Figure 4—source data 1.Figure 4C.Figure 4—source data 2.Figure 4C, indicating the relevant bands.Figure 4—source data 3.Figure 4D.Figure 4—source data 4.Figure 4D, indicating the relevant bands.
+Notes: Data were presented as mean ± SD (n=3). *p<0.05, **p<0.01, and ***p<0.001; β-actin and α-tubulin were used as the internal references for mRNA and proteins detection.

 Using flow cytometry, we found that, compared with P3-hBMSCs, P10-hBMSCs tended to remain in the G0/G1 phase of the cell cycle (Figure 3E and F).
 In P3-hBMSCs with overexpression of PCBP2, the cell cycle had no significant change.
 However, in P10-hBMSCs with overexpression of PCBP2, the number of cells in the G0/G1 phase decreased, while the number of cells in the mitotic phase increased significantly (Figure 3E).
 Meanwhile, in PCBP2 knocked-down P3-hBMSCs, the cell cycle was significantly blocked, with the number of cells in GO/G1 significantly increased while the numbers of cells in S phase and G2/M phase significantly decreased (Figure 3F).
 In PCBP2 knocked-down P10-hBMSCs, the cell cycle was further arrested, with the number of GO/G1 phase cells significantly increased and the number of S phase and G2/M phase cells significantly decreased (Figure 3F).
 These results demonstrated that an appropriate amount of PCBP2 could maintain the normal cell cycle, and abnormally low expression of PCBP2 would lead to arrest of the cell cycle in normal cells.

 Flow cytometry also demonstrated that the cell apoptosis was substantially higher in P10-hBMSCs than in P3-hBMSCs (Figure 3G and H).
 Overexpression of PCBP2 significantly reduced apoptosis in both P3-hBMSCs and P10-hBMSCs (Figure 3G), whereas silencing of PCBP2 significantly increased apoptosis in both P3-hBMSCs and P10-hBMSCs (Figure 3H).
 These results suggested that the decreased expression of PCBP2 induced by cell replicative senescence might promote the apoptosis of senescent cells.

-## Low expression of PCBP2 accentuated the cell senescence of hBMSCs in a ROS-dependent way
+### Low expression of PCBP2 accentuated the cell senescence of hBMSCs in a ROS-dependent way

 It is well known that ROS may have important effects on the cellular functions of different cells (Milkovic et al., 2019).
 We used the functional gain-and-loss experiment to verify whether PCBP2 could influence the cellular functions of hBMSCs in a ROS-dependent pathway.
 The ROS detection results showed that overexpression of PCBP2 inhibited the production of ROS in both P3-hBMSCs and P10-hBMSCs (Figure 5A), while knockdown of PCBP2 increased the production of ROS in both P3-hBMSCs and P10-hBMSCs (Figure 5B).
 The increased ROS production caused by PCBP2 silence could be significantly rescued by adding 2 mM of antioxidant NAC to PCBP2 silenced P3-hBMSCs and P10-hBMSCs (Figure 5C).
 As shown in Figure 3, overexpression of PCBP2 promoted, while silencing PCBP2 inhibited the proliferation of P3-hBMSCs and P10-hBMSCs.
 Further, CCK-8 results showed that the antioxidant NAC could significantly reverse the decrease in cell proliferation of P3-hBMSCs and P10-hBMSCs induced by silencing PCBP2 (Figure 5D).
 Moreover, the flow cytometry result showed that compared with P3-hBMSCs+si-PCBP2 group, the apoptosis of P3-hBMSCs+si-PCBP2+NAC (2 mM) group was substantially reduced, with similar results obtained in the P10-hBMSCs (Figure 5E).
 In addition, with the introduction of NAC (2 mM) to PCBP2 silenced P3-hBMSCs and P10-hBMSCs, the proportion of cells in G0/G1 phase significantly reduced and the proportion of cells in S phase significantly increased.
 These results indicated that the low expression of PCBP2 induced by cell replicative senescence could inhibit cell proliferation, and induce cell apoptosis and cell arrest by increasing the production of ROS.